Need to Know

 The benefits of a filter placement may include:

-- Prevention of life-threatening blood clots travelling to your lungs without the use of blood-thinning medication
+- Prevention of life-threatening blood clots traveling to your lungs without the use of blood-thinning medication.

 - This is a minimally invasive procedure that does not require stitches.
 Most patients can resume normal activities within a day or two.